oap-project/oap-tools/integrations/ml/databricks/README.md

-# Use Intel Optimized ML libraries on Azure Databricks cloud with Databricks Runtime
+# Use Intel Optimized ML libraries on Databricks cloud with Databricks Runtime
 This document is used to guide the steps of creating clusters with Intel Optimized ML libraries on Databricks.
 The current init scripts works for Databricks Runtime version 7.x, 8.x and 9.0.

 We provided two init script options which are different on scikit-learn usage.
 Both options are the same as to TensorFlow.
 Before you go, please read below information and decide which opiton is most suitable for you and undersand the impacts each option may have.